-- Employees are responsible for their own health and safety; - Ensure their actions will not jeopardize the safety or health of others; - Obey any safety rules, particularly regarding the use of PPE or other safety equipment; - Learn and follow the operating procedures, risk assessments and health and safety rules and procedures for the safe performance of the assigned job; - Comply with information, instruction or training provided; - Correct, or report any observed unsafe practices and conditions; - Keep work areas clean and tidy and free from obstruction; - Make suggestions to improve any aspect of health and safety; - Co-operate with supervisors and managers on health and safety matters; - Take reasonable care of their own health and safety; - Comply with emergency arrangements; - Not to interfere with anything provided to safeguard their health and safety; - Report accidents, incidents and hazards they observe to their Manager.
+- Employees are responsible for their own health and safety; - Ensure their actions will not jeopardize the safety or health of others; • - Obey any safety rules, such as the use of Personal Protective Equipment (PPE) orother safety equipment; - Learn and follow the operating procedures, risk assessments and health and safetyrules and procedures for the safe performance of the assigned job; - Comply with information, instruction or training provided; - Correct, or report any observed unsafe practices and conditions; • - Keep work areas clean and tidy and free from obstruction; - Make suggestions to improve any aspect of health and safety; - Co-operate with supervisors and managers on health and safety matters; • - Take reasonable care of their own health and safety; - Comply with emergency arrangements; - Not to interfere with anything provided to safeguard their health and safety; - Report accidents, incidents, near misses, and hazards they observe to their • Supervisor or Manager.
 Concerns can be raised at any time about an incident that happened in the past, is happening now, or may happen in the near future.
-(Whistle blowers are protected by the law and cannot be penalized for raising issues); and - Report all health and safety concerns to an appropriate person
+(Whistleblowers are protected by the law and cannot be penalised for raising issues): and - Report all health and safety concerns to an appropriate person